ElinaFF/PICO/installation.md

 ### Python
 Follow this if you skipped the Pyenv step.
 In order to install Python, you need to go to this [link](https://www.python.org/downloads/source/).
-Download your preferred version (MeDIC requires Python <3.13, >=3.8) and proceed with the installation.
+Download your preferred version (PICO requires Python <3.13, >=3.8) and proceed with the installation.
 You can also follow this [tutorial](https://www.scaler.com/topics/python/install-python-on-linux/) for further details.

 ### Virtual environment